 Lake Mineral Wells State Park is a fabulous place to enjoy a day out in nature.

 During the spring months, this is also a great place to catch the rolling fields of Texas bluebonnets.
-I especially love capturing the wildlife here (specifically the deer) enjoying the bluebonnets also.
+I especially love capturing the wildlife here (specifically the deer), and enjoying the bluebonnets.

 Dinosaur Valley State Park

-Dinosaur Valley State Park provides evidence of dinosaurs existence in this area.
-For you see, you can walk directly in their tracks (literally) in the bed of the Paluxy River.
+Dinosaur Valley State Park provides evidence of dinosaurs’ existence in this area.
+You can walk directly in their tracks (literally) in the bed of the Paluxy River.

-While you are enjoying the park, take note that the primary flower in bloom in the area during spring is the Texas bluebonnet.
-We think of you will enjoy the fields of bluebonnets in this area.
+While enjoying the park, note that the primary flower in bloom in the area during spring is the Texas bluebonnet.
+We think you will enjoy the fields of bluebonnets in this area.

 San Antonio Botanical Garden

-Since you are paying to enter the San Antonio Botanical Garden, be sure to make a day of it and see the beautiful conservatory and the other gardens that are housed here at the San Antonio Botanical Garden.
+Since you are paying to enter the San Antonio Botanical Garden, be sure to make a day of it and see the beautiful conservatory and the other gardens at the San Antonio Botanical Garden.

-Of course, there are other areas in San Antonio and central Texas to see bluebonnets for free as well!
+Of course, there are other areas in San Antonio and central Texas to see bluebonnets for free!

 Lady Bird Johnson Wildflower Center in Austin

-Located in south Austin, in the Hill Country, the Lady Bird Johnson Wildflower Center definitely lives up to its name and is one of the top things to do in Austin.
+Located in south Austin, in the Hill Country, the Lady Bird Johnson Wildflower Center definitely lives up to its name and is one of Austin’s top things to do

 Here you can not only view bluebonnets in central Texas, but you can also learn about their conservation and their preservation.